learn-co-curriculum/react-hooks-component-props-mini-project/README.md

     for the prop if no prop is passed in: "https://via.placeholder.com/215"
   - the image should also be accessible!
 Give it an `alt` attribute of "blog logo"
-  - a `<p>` element, with th text for the blog passed in as a prop called `about`
+  - a `<p>` element, with the text for the blog passed in as a prop called `about`

 ### ArticleList